top of page

 What is the Ohio school-based health center census?

-The Ohio School-Based Health Alliance conducted a census of school-based health centers (SBHCs) in Ohio, last updated for the 2024-2025 school year.
-Census data includes location and operational information from SBHCs, such as populations served and services provided.
+The Ohio School-Based Health Alliance conducts an annual census of school-based health centers (SBHCs) in Ohio, most recently updated for the 2025-2026 school year.
+Census data includes location and operational information reported by SBHCs, including populations served and services provided.

 Explore the census page